shashanksuhane/Adjust/README.md

 ## log-network

 This is Android Library which allows posting the event to server and returning the server response.
-It uses the Android *HttpsURLConnection* for HTTP Post implemtation.
+It uses the Android *HttpsURLConnection* for HTTP Post implementation.

 ## log-core